Overview

 part.
 In other words, breakpoint won’t work for objects used directly in

-, but these objects will be visible in the source
+the server, but these objects will be visible in the source

 code.
 As an example that works, we can consider the code below.